eisenbm/mtm6331/README.md

 8. week8 - Contact Book Database Design
 9. week9 - Create a Contact Book App with PHP and MySql
 10. week10 - Create an Appointment Reservation System

+## How to Use
+From the branch select box, select the desired week.
+Click the "Clone or Download" button and then click "Downlaod ZIP".